 Another element of the Safety Pack is Proximity Control Assist, with stop-and-go function, which eases the workload on the driver by maintaining a safe distance from the vehicles in front.
 It can even reduce the risk of rear-end collisions by automatically bringing the truck to a halt in stop-and-go traffic, then allowing it to move off again when space allows.

-Yearsley Logistics’ Actros tractor units work with 300 temperature-controlled single- and double-decked trailers.
-Operating from a national network of ‘SuperHubs’ and subsidiary cold stores, they service customers ranging from the biggest supermarket distribution centres to small corner shops.
+Yearsley Logistics’ Actros tractor units work with over 300 temperature-controlled single- and double-decked trailers.
+Operating from a national network of ‘SuperHubs’ and subsidiary cold stores, they service customers ranging the biggest supermarket distribution centres to small corner shops.

 Managing Director Tim Moran explained: “Our customers require a logistics solution that is fit for the future, in the best locations possible, thus reducing the number of miles our food travels.
 The new Peterborough site will meet these commercial requirements and operational need in a safe, cost-effective and environmentally friendly way.”